 So what’s the fix?

-The most reliable solution is to install the LED Autolamp load resistors found on our online store.
-At a basic level load resistors are designed in a way to draw the same if not very similar current as a 21-watt incandescent globe, correcting any problems with low current draw you may be experiencing.
+The most reliable solution is to install our purpose-designed BASE6 load resistors.
+At a basic level, load resistors are purpose-designed for installation in vehicles where problems result from L.E.D replacement of standard incandescent globes.
+Suitable for indicator and brake light circuits, LED load resistors are designed to draw the same current as a 21-watt incandescent globe, correcting any problems with low current draw you may be experiencing

 As a general rule of thumb, we will always suggest when upgrading to LED lights on your vehicle, that you consider at least one pair of load resistors to compensate on the indicator circuit.